jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 ## Binomial Distribution

+Binomial distribution are based on discrete results from discrete events, like flipping a coin `n` times.
 From Wikipedia, a "binomial distribution with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments, each asking a yes–no question, and each with its own Boolean-valued outcome"

-It is based on discrete events, like flipping a coin.

 #### Plot